warpdynamicsltd/guessn/README.md

 ## Example Usage

+There are 2 types of puzzles supported by now

+1. Guess integers which satisfy some divisibility constraints.
+See [notebooks/arythmetic.ipynb](notebooks/arythmetic.ipynb) for detailed usage examples.

-Refer to the Jupyter notebook [notebooks/main.ipynb](notebooks/main.ipynb) for detailed usage examples.
+2. Simple Zebra Puzzles.
+See [notebooks/zebra.ipynb](notebooks/zebra.ipynb) for detailed usage examples.